spotinst/help/src/docs/elastigroup/features/stateful-instance/persist-data-volumes.md

 Add the following attribute to your elastigroup configuration:

 strategy.persistence.blockDevicesMode – string – (Optional) determine the way data volumes are attached to the instance.
-Valid values: ‘reattach’ and ‘onLaunch’.
+Valid values: ‘reattach' and ‘onLaunch'.

 ## Backend Actions